The small, grey ghost – Blood cemetery

 I saw the remains of a faerie ring a few feet away, but that’s all.

-The question that I asked myself afterwards was: Why did I think it was a cat?
+Over 15 years later, I still ask myself: Why did I think it was a cat?

 It was too “fluffy” (fuzzy-edged) to be a dog.
 And, it was far too large for any other kind of grey-colored field or domestic animal.